 Dr Rafe McGregor is Senior Lecturer in Criminology.
-His research is at the intersection of philosophy and criminology, with an initial focus on aesthetic education and a current focus on criminological fiction and ideologically-motivated harm.
+He researches political violence, media and culture, and policing, focusing on the impact of theories of culture on the actualisation of social justice.
+From 2021 to 2026 he is co-investigator of the Croatian Science Foundation Installation Research Project ‘Aesthetic Education through Narrative Art’, headed by Dr Iris Vidmar Jovanović at the University of Rijeka.
 His teaching interests include the various criminological, sociological, and philosophical questions surrounding both ‘race’ and violence.
-Rafe was previously Lecturer in Criminology at Leeds Trinity University (2017-2018) and Associate Lecturer at the University of York’s Centre for Lifelong Learning (2011-2017).
+Rafe was previously Lecturer in Criminology at Leeds Trinity University (2017-2018), Lecturer in Policing at Bishop Burton College (2016-2017), and Tutor at the University of York’s Centre for Lifelong Learning (2010-2015).
 Prior to his postgraduate study, he served as a prison officer in HM Prison Service (2000-2010) and a police officer in the Durban City Police (1992-1998).
+He Tweets at: @detectingharm.

 - PhD in Philosophy, University of York, 2015